department-of-veterans-affairs/va.gov-team/products/va-mobile-app/features/claims-discovery/claims-measurement-recommendation.md

     * **_Numerator_**: Total number of unique active claims with a step change viewed after that change
     * **_Denominator_**: Total number of active claims with a step change among users who navigated to the Claims feature
 3. **Average <span style="text-decoration:underline;">time</span> per claim monitored:** How much time does a Veteran spend viewing the details of an active claim?
-    * **_Ideal:_** Unknown but would be used as a point of reference for any changes to determine if those changes are increasing or decreasing the ease of monitoring.
+    * **_Ideal:_** Unknown, but would be used as a point of reference for any changes to determine if those changes are increasing or decreasing the ease of monitoring.
-        * Hypothesis: We believe that we will be able to decrease this measure over time as we decrease repeat page views and surface information in more user friendly ways.
+        * Hypothesis: We believe that we will be able to _decrease_ this measure over time as we decrease repeat page views and surface information in more user-friendly ways.
-        * This metric would be viewed overall and sliced by which step the active claim was in at the time of viewing the details.
+        * This metric would be viewed overall and sliced by which step the active claim was in at the time of viewing the Claim Details screen.
-    * **_Numerator_**: Total time spent on Claims Details screens for active claims
+    * **_Numerator_**: Total time spent on Claims Details screen for active claims
-    * **_Denominator_**: Total number of active claims with Claims Details details viewed
+    * **_Denominator_**: Total number of active claims with Claim Details viewed
 4. **Average <span style="text-decoration:underline;">time</span> to monitor change:** How much time passes between a change in step and a Veteran viewing that change?
-    * **_Ideal:_** Unknown but would be used as a point of reference for any changes to determine if those changes are increasing or decreasing the ease of monitoring.
+    * **_Ideal:_** Unknown, but would be used as a point of reference for any changes to determine if those changes are increasing or decreasing the ease of monitoring.
-        * Hypothesis: We believe that we will be able to decrease this measure over time as we make it easier for Veterans to know when a step change has happened.
+        * Hypothesis: We believe that we will be able to _decrease_ this measure over time as we make it easier for Veterans to know when a step change has happened.
-        * This metric would be viewed overall and sliced by which step the active claim was in at the time of viewing the details.
+        * This metric would be viewed overall and sliced by which step the active claim was in at the time of viewing the Claim Details screen.
-    * **_Numerator_**: Days between when the step changed and the claims detail page is viewed in app
+    * **_Numerator_**: Days between when the step changed and the Claim Details page is viewed in app
     * **_Denominator_**: Total number of active claims with a step change among users who navigated to the Claims feature

 ### **Priority 2 (Longer-term):** Understand app-specific value in empowering and personalizing Veterans’ claim monitoring experience.

 ### **Why are we making this recommendation?**

-Prior **qualitative data **shows us that Veterans** want help navigating the Claims process, and seek support** through channels that smartphones are able to provide direct access.
+Prior **qualitative data** suggests that **Veterans want help navigating the Claims process, and seek support** using channels that smartphones directly access.

 * Veterans **trust** **and want to connect one-on-one** with individuals who **know the details of their specific case** to help them.
-    * Veterans **call VA or VSO staff** or visit in person when they have **questions, need help, **or** **to** get the details they want**.
+    * Veterans **call VA or VSO staff** or visit in person when they have **questions, need help,** or to **get the details they want**.
     * Veterans use **social media and online communities** to keep in touch with others going through the process, to learn about shortcuts or alternative ways of getting things done, and to receive updates.
-    * In the original mobile app discovery research, participants said **claims support chat in an app** would be useful because it would **save time** from having to track information down from VA via phone and bring more transparency to a frustrating process.
+    * In the original mobile app discovery research, participants said **Claims support chat in an app** would be useful because it would **save time** from having to track information down from VA via phone and bring more transparency to a frustrating process.

 #### **What do we recommend?**